Menu

 Children will progress through four stages of learning in each ILP – Engage, Develop, Innovate and Express.
 To find out more about these stages please click on the link through to Cornerstones website:

-The children follow a broad and balanced curriculum in accordance with the National Curriculum.
-As well as adopting Cornerstones as our curriculum, we also supplement this with some discreet curriculum topics in order to ensure breadth, balance and coverage in all year groups.
+The children follow a broad and balanced curriculum in accordance with national requirements.
+As well as adopting Cornerstones, we also supplement this with some discreet curriculum topics in order to ensure breadth, balance and coverage in all year groups.
 Children also study Religious Education in line with the locally agreed syllabus.

 Relationships & Health Education (RHE) is covered in the framework of Personal, Social and Health Education (PSHE).
 The school’s RHE Policy is available on the school website and parents and carers are invited annually to view the materials used in teaching the elements of the programme.
 Details about the full PSHE curriculum are available to view by clicking on the link below.